 Keep this leaflet with the medicine.
 You may need to read it again.

 What ORFADIN is used for

-ORFADIN contains a medicine called nitisinone which is used for the treatment of a disease called hereditary tyrosinaemia type 1.
+ORFADIN contains a medicine called nitisinone which is used for the treatment of a disease called hereditary tyrosinaemia type 1 (HT-1).
 In this disease the body is unable to completely break down the amino acid tyrosine.
-Harmful substances will be formed and accumulated in the body.
+Harmful substances can form and accumulate in the body.